Islandora-Collaboration-Group/ISLE/docs/appendices/installing-module-with-composer.md

 ## Persistent Changes

 Modules installed in this manner essentially become part of the container they're installed in.
 If the container is deleted the installation may not persist.
-However, in most ISLE configurations, like isle.localdomain, the Apache portion of the governing docker-compose.yml file reads something like this:
+However, in most ISLE configurations, like isle-demo.localdomain, the Apache portion of the governing docker-compose.yml file reads something like this:

 ```
   apache: